Density is an essential characteristic of a substance, a measure that affects medicines too.

 |37.5mL x 0.65g = 24.4g||18.2g/ 1.1g = 16.5g|

-From the table, we can see that 37.5mL of Liquid X has a weight of 24.4g, whereas 18.2g of Liquid Y has a volume of 16.5g.
+From the table, we see that 37.5mL of liquid X has a weight of 24.4g and 18.2g of Liquid Y has a volume of 16.5g.

 Calculate the final formula of 25g of the ointment.

-Solids are measured in grams, but the liquid is measured in mL.
+Solids are measured in grams but the liquid is measured in mL.

-20mL x 0.88g/mL = 17.6g
+- 20mL x 0.88g/mL = 17.6g

-We can spot from this table that the difference between the values is 1/4.
-(100g/25g)
+Notice that the difference between the values is 1/4 (100g/25g).

-x = 4.4g
+- x = 4.4g

-y = 3.75g
+- y = 3.75g